History of slavery in California

 The history of slavery in California began with the enslavement of Indigenous Californians under Spanish colonial rule.
 The arrival of the Spanish colonists introduced chattel slavery and involuntary servitude to the area.
-Over 90,000 Indigenous peoples were forced to stay at the Spanish missions in California between 1770–1834, being kept in well-guarded mission compounds.
-This has been described as defacto slavery, as they were forced to work on the mission's grounds amid abuse, malnourishment, overworking, and a high death rate.
+Over 90,000 Indigenous peoples were forced to stay at the Spanish missions in California between 1770 and 1834, being kept in well-guarded mission compounds.
+This has been described as de facto slavery, as they were forced to work on the mission's grounds amid abuse, malnourishment, overworking, and a high death rate.
 Indigenous girls were taken from their parents to be housed in guarded dormitories known as monjeríos for conversion to Catholicism and control over their sexuality.